sportai/sportai_site/_posts/2024-7-25-Fantasy-Draft-2024-Top-Rookies-and-Busts.md

 <span style="font-size:0.5em;">(Athlete: Sam LaPorta Source: Wikimedia Commons, Photograph by Maize & Blue Nation, Date: December 4, 2021) </span>

 #### Top WR Talent
-Excitingly, there was a lot of top talent in the 2024 NFL draft, with ESPN draft analyst, Matt Miller, touting Marvin Harrison Jr. as the **best WR prospect** since 2010.
-He also drew comparisons to Randy Moss, Julio Jones, and AJ Green, hyping him up to be a generational talent.
+Excitingly, there was a lot of top talent in the 2024 NFL draft.

+ESPN draft analyst, Matt Miller, touted Marvin Harrison Jr. as the **best WR prospect** since 2010.
+He also drew comparisons to Randy Moss, Julio Jones, and AJ Green.
 Accordingly, he is the consensus number-one rookie in fantasy drafts, with a projected ADP of around 16.
-Harrison Jr. will likely receive most of Kyler Murray’s targets as the **WR1.** However, Trey Mcrbride may hinder Harrison Jr.’s statistics since he is widely regarded as a **top-three tight end**.
+Harrison Jr. will likely receive most of Kyler Murray’s targets as the **WR1.**

+However, Trey Mcrbride may hinder Harrison Jr.’s statistics since he is widely regarded as a **top-three tight end**.

 Similarly, Malik Nabers will enter the New York Giants system as the WR1 and the consensus number two rookie in fantasy drafts.

 He is a top dynasty draft pick alongside Marvin Harrison Jr. and will be drafted as a **lower-tier WR2** with an ADP of around 49.
 Nabers will receive many targets from Daniel Jones, who could revitalize himself into a **top-ten QB.**

 ![A picture of Marvin Harrison Jr. in his Ohio State jersey.
 He was drafted with the number four draft pick by the Arizona Cardinals in the 2024 NFL Draft.]({{site.baseurl}}/assets/images-posts/600px-Marvin_Harrison_Jr_2022_no_helmet_28cropped29.png)

-(Athlete: Marvin Harrison Jr. Source: Wikimedia Commons, Photograph by Alexander Jonesi,
+<span style="font-size:0.5em;">(Athlete: Marvin Harrison Jr. Source: Wikimedia Commons, Photograph by Alexander Jonesi,
-Date: November 19, 2022)
+Date: November 19, 2022) </span>

 However, after Harrison Jr. and Nabers, fantasy draft rankings are conflicted on the best rookies, considering the top QBs, RBs, WRs, and TEs from the loaded 2024 draft.